VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 In contrast to pre-training, where you train the LLM using vast amounts of unstructured textual data via selfsupervised learning, fine-tuning is
 - a supervised learning process
-- where you use a data set of labeled examples
+- where you use a dataset of labeled examples
 - to update the weights of the LLM.

 ![LLM_pretraining](img/LLM_pretraining.png)